 “At Royal, you’re in it together.
 You learn to appreciate the little, the big and everything in between” – Ashik Bari.
 Coach, The Rugby School

 Ashik Bari lives on Gregory’s Road.
-When he was small the whole family lived in one house and even today grandmother, uncles, aunties and cousins all live in the same street here at the top of Gregory’s Road in Cinnamon Gardens.
+When he was small the whole family lived in one house and even today grandmothers, uncles, aunties and cousins all live in the same street here at the top of Gregory’s Road in Cinnamon Gardens.
 “No matter what time I come home there’s always a family member around to greet me and have a little chat,” he says.
 Ashik schooled at Royal, one of Colombo’s most prestigious schools.
 But for Ashik and his family, Royal College was simply their neighbourhood school, just a 10-minute walk from home.
 There are more than 8,500 kids in the college so he got to grow up with kids from either all sides of the spectrum, children from very wealthy families but also students whose parents are farmers from Batticaloa.
 Royal has taught him some valuable life lessons “At Royal, you’re in it together.
 You learn to appreciate the little, the big and everything in between” Ashik says proudly.
-He also shares a story about how the connections at school can serve you lifelong in way that you never imagined: “I once asked my boss why he hired me, and he said: I saw you perform in the Royal Drama Competition when you were 15 years old.”
+He also shares a story about how the connections at school can serve you lifelong in a way that you never imagined: “I once asked my boss why he hired me, and he said: I saw you perform in the Royal Drama Competition when you were 15 years old.”

 The love of the sport